atulmy/crate/README.md

 - New developers are advised to run through the above 'setup and running' process before reading further.
 - Optional multi-package automation for faster setup and easier dev environment initiation.
 - No need to cd to sub-folders unless working with mobile or running a production build.
-- Once Node, MySQL, repo clone and configuration are setup correctly, stay in the project root
+- Once Node, MySQL, repo clone and configuration are setup correctly
+    - Switch to `code` directory `cd code`
     - Setup
         - Setup API, Webapp and Mobile with a single command `npm run setup`
     - Development